 Crossword Club meets every Monday 10.30-12.30am at the Police House, Easingwold.
 It is a small friendly group which welcomes new members.

-Community Visiting Scheme where volunteers visit carers in their own home and provide them with the opportunity to have a well earned break, visiting their friends or even a trip out to the gym or shops.
+Carers Respite Sitting Service where volunteers visit carers in their own home and provide them with the opportunity to have a well earned break, visiting their friends or even a trip out to the gym or shops.
 Visits are normally weekly or fortnightly and last a couple of hours at a time to suit both the volunteer and the person being visited.

 IF YOU WOULD LIKE MORE INFORMATION ABOUT ANY OF OUR SERVICES OR WOULD LIKE TO BE A VOLUNTEER, PLEASE CONTACT: